claresudbery/clare-wiki-ably/pages/coding/tools/visual-studio-code.md

   - If you have other conflicts in other files, you can open them up in VS Code either via Github Desktop, or by clicking the red text on the left in VS Code
 - Sometimes you'll click to get to the next conflict and there will be no code changes visible on the top half of the screen
   - Just resize the top pane and the changes will come into view

+## Navigating the editor

+### Collapse regions

+- Fold folds the innermost uncollapsed region at the cursor:
+  - Ctrl + Shift + [ on Windows and Linux
+  - ⌥ + ⌘ + [ on macOS
+- Unfold unfolds the collapsed region at the cursor:
+  - Ctrl + Shift + ] on Windows and Linux
+  - ⌥ + ⌘ + ] on macOS
+- Fold All folds all regions in the editor:
+  - Ctrl+K Ctrl+0 Windows
+  - Cmd+K Cmd+0 Mac
+- Unfold All unfolds all regions in the editor:
+  - Ctrl+K Ctrl+J Windows
+  - Cmd+K Cmd+J Mac